phongse/osrs-tracker-server/README.md

 A REST API server, built with Express, Prisma, and Nodejs, for Oldschool Runescape trackers

+**NB: This currently uses the latest master branch of oldschooljs**

 ## Endpoints

 `/:username` - retrieves a player hiscore and their previous snapshots.